unjo63/LimitedRPS/readme.md

 - Get result of current round in a Game.
 - Get User rankings order by the number of wins.
 - Notify Users of unfinished Games by email (automatically every hour).
+- Get the list of player's move history played in every rounds in a game.

 ## Files Included
  - api.py: Contains endpoints and game playing logic.